Among the buildings within Stirling Castle is the glorious Royal Palace, built by James V for his queen, Mary of Guise.

 The decoration and furnishings were faithfully replicated thanks to the availability of a number of primary sources which had never before been fully analysed.
 Important also was the detailed investigation carried out between 2003 and 2005 along with the wider historical research from the UK and throughout Europe.

 Of particular note is the ceiling in the king’s inner hall which is decorated with the newly created Stirling Heads, the originals of which date to the 16th century.
-The king’s inner hall or presence chamber was a particularly important room which would have acted as a throne room where only the most important people were allowed to enter.
+The king’s inner hall or presence chamber was a particularly important room that would have acted as a throne room where only the most important people were allowed to enter.

 The Stirling Heads